swcarpentry/git-novice/_extras/guide.md

     `git push -u origin main`, will have slightly different output, including the line `Branch main set up to track remote branch main from origin by rebasing.`

-*  Users of newer versions of Git will see a warning when running `git pull`:
+*  Learners may see a warning when running `git pull` in situations where a fast-forward merge is not possible (e.g. merge conflicts):

     ```
-    warning: Pulling without specifying how to reconcile divergent branches is
+    hint: Pulling without specifying how to reconcile divergent branches is
-    discouraged.
+    hint: discouraged.
 You can squelch this message by running one of the following
-    commands sometime before your next pull:
+    hint: commands sometime before your next pull:
+    hint:
-      git config pull.rebase false  # merge (the default strategy)
+    hint:   git config pull.rebase false  # merge (the default strategy)
-      git config pull.rebase true   # rebase
+    hint:   git config pull.rebase true   # rebase
-      git config pull.ff only       # fast-forward only
+    hint:   git config pull.ff only       # fast-forward only
+    hint:
-    You can replace "git config" with "git config --global" to set a default
+    hint: You can replace "git config" with "git config --global" to set a default
-    preference for all repositories.
+    hint: preference for all repositories.
 You can also pass --rebase, --no-rebase,
-    or --ff-only on the command line to override the configured default per
+    hint: or --ff-only on the command line to override the configured default per
-    invocation.
+    hint: invocation.
     ```

     This is an informational warning only, and there was no change to Git's default